Breaking business news and updates in and around Columbus

 Drexel's new direction

-Kevin Rouch, operations manager for the non-profit theater on Main Street in downtown Bexley will take over more of the day-to-day operation, as will CAPA, which took over management of the theater in 2011.
-According to CAPA spokesperson Rolanda Copley, the theater management expect healthy summer business boosted by foot traffic from Bexley residents and visitors.
+Kevin Rouch, operations manager for the nonprofit theater on Main Street in downtown Bexley, will take over more of the day-to-day operation, as will CAPA, which took over management of the theater in 2011.
+According to CAPA spokeswoman Rolanda Copley, the theater management expect healthy summer business boosted by foot traffic from Bexley residents and visitors.

 “It’s holding it’s own.
 It's doing well and I think the board is pleased," says Copley.